OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 VMware vCenter Drivers
 ======================

 OpenNebula seamlessly integrates vCenter virtualized infrastructures so leveraging the advanced features such as vMotion, HA or DRS scheduling provided by the VMware vSphere product family.
 On top of it, OpenNebula exposes a multi-tenant, cloud-like provisioning layer, including features like virtual data centers, datacenter federation or hybrid cloud computing to connect in-house vCenter infrastructures with public clouds.
+You also take a step toward liberating your stack from vendor lock-in.

 These drivers are for companies that want to keep VMware management tools, procedures and workflows.
 For these companies, throwing away VMware and retooling the entire stack is not the answer.
 However, as they consider moving beyond virtualization toward a private cloud, they can choose to either invest more in VMware, or proceed on a tactically challenging but strategically rewarding path of open.

 The OpenNebula - vCenter combination allows you to deploy advanced provisioning infrastructures of virtualized resources.
-In this guide you'll learn how to configure OpenNebula to access one or more vCenters and set-up VMware-based virtual machines for launch.
+In this guide you'll learn how to configure OpenNebula to access one or more vCenters and set-up VMware-based virtual machines.

 Overview and Architecture
 =========================